Cannabis Sales and Transport in Humboldt County: HS § 11359, HS § 11360, and the Interstate Line

 That's not a county jail case anymore.
 That's a federal prison case.
 And in the Emerald Triangle, this one line in the law ends more lives than almost anything else we see.

 Prop 64 made most cannabis sales and transport a small deal in California.
 Sell to a minor, run a huge unlicensed operation, or move cannabis over a state border, though, and the case turns serious fast.
 Cannabis still can't legally leave California, no matter what state law says.
+Even with all the changes to marijuana law over the past few years, that one rule has never moved.

 Here in Humboldt County, right in the heart of the Emerald Triangle, Highway 101 is the main road cannabis travels on.
 So almost every transport case starts with one question: was that traffic stop even legal?
 These cases land at the Humboldt County Superior Court in Eureka.
 If the cannabis crossed a state line, they can land in federal court instead.
+And once a case moves into federal court, the entire playbook changes, different rules, different judges, and far less room for error.

 Is Selling Cannabis a Felony in Humboldt County After Prop 64?